Estimate (Local) False Discovery Rates For Diverse Test Statistics

 The parameters of the null model are estimated from the

-data using censored.fit
+data using censored.fit.
+This results

 in estimates for scale parameters und and proportion

-of null values (eta0
+of null values (eta0).

 Subsequently the corresponding p-values are computed, and

-a modified grenander
+a modified grenander algorithm is employed

 to obtain the overall density and distribution function

-(note that this respects the estimated eta0
+(note that this respects the estimated eta0).

 Finally, q-values and local fdr values are computed for each case.